rxmxn/bitcoin_bot_simulator/README.md

 # Bot Simulator for Bitcoin

 The purpose of this repo is to be able to simulate different bot strategies based on Bitcoin historics.
 Since processing all the combinations take so long processing, writing the simulator in different languages.
-I started with Python but then I decided to try Golang to try to use concurrency.
+I started with Python but then I decided to try Golang to improve performance.

 ### Files that need to be downloaded